GameStop: Pre-order bonuses

 Game publishers obtain more pre-orders by including exclusive in-game or physical bonuses, available only if the player pre-ordered the game.
 Bonuses typically include extras such as exclusive characters, weapons, and maps.
 For example, GameStop included an additional avatar costume for Call of Duty: Black Ops when it was released in November 2010, and a pictorial Art-Folio for Metroid: Other M. Soundtracks, artbooks, plushies, figurines, posters, and T-shirts have also been special bonuses.

 GameTrust Games

 In January 2016, GameStop announced a partnership with Insomniac Games with its 2016 title Song of the Deep.
 GameStop executive Mark Stanley said the concept was to help the chain have more direct communication with players, and would expect to expand out to other similar distribution deals with other developers if this one succeeds.
 In April 2016, GameStop created the GameTrust Games publishing division to serve as a publisher for mid-sized developers.
 In April 2016, GameTrust Games announced it was working with Ready At Dawn, Tequila Works, and Frozenbyte to prepare more titles.

+As of January 2025, GameTrust has published two games on Steam in 2016 and 2017 respectively.

+Controversies

+Lawsuit against BCG

+In 2022, consulting firm BCG filed a lawsuit against GameStop as the latter allegedly denied payment of fee worth $30 million for a project.
+GameStop argued that it saw it is in the best interest of its stakeholders to deny payment as BCG brought little improvement to the EBITDA of the company, which the consultancy allegedly promised to improve.
+BCG counter argued that the company has delivered more than it promised in statement of proposal and that the quoted variable fee was based on the "projected", not realised, improvement in EBITDA, as per the contract.

+Ultimately, it turned out that BCG's lawsuit lacked the merit to be carried out in court.
+GameStop's claim about BCG not having delivered any value and not being owed any money for their supposed "services" was not controversial after all, and the lawsuit regarding these matters was dismissed with prejudice.

+Nintendo Switch 2 launch day incident

+On June 5, 2025, a GameStop store in Staten Island, New York, had stapled pre-order receipts to the box of the Nintendo Switch 2 console for release day customers, but due to the way the console was packed near the front of the box, the staples were able to puncture the screens.
+GameStop immediately replaced those units affected by this, and later held an auction for the stapler and one of the affected consoles, since repaired, to raise money for the Children's Miracle Network Hospitals.